The Science of Liberty

 First and foremost, is the one from which all other principles derive:

-- Private property is Liberty and ought not to be violated.
+- Private Property is not to be violated,-- it being Justice and Liberty.

 Private Property is defined as something that you own, that belongs to you and none else, so that you: